-Conflict situations are an important aspect of the workplace.
 A conflict is a situation when the interests, needs, goals or values of involved parties interfere with one another.
-A conflict is a common phenomenon in the workplace.
+In the workplace, conflicts are common and inevitable.
 Different stakeholders may have different priorities; conflicts may involve team members, departments, projects, organization and client, boss and subordinate, organization needs vs. personal needs.
 Often, a conflict is a result of perception.
 Is conflict a bad thing?
 Not necessarily.
 Often, a conflict presents opportunities for improvement.
 Therefore, it is important to understand (and apply) various conflict resolution techniques.

 Also known as competing.
-An individual firmly pursues his or her own concerns despite the resistance of the other person.
+An individual firmly pursues his or her own concerns despite resistance from the other person.
 This may involve pushing one viewpoint at the expense of another or maintaining firm resistance to another person’s actions.

 - In certain situations when all other, less forceful methods, don’t work or are ineffective

-- When you need to stand up for your own rights, resist aggression and pressure
+- When you need to stand up for your own rights, resist aggression or pressure

-- As a last resort to resolve a long-lasting conflict
+- As a last resort to resolve a long-standing conflict

 Possible advantages of forcing: